 ARE YOU FRUSTRATED OF FEELING LIKE YOU have to please your audience, bank balance, followers, your tutor or teacher and pretty much anyone else before you are happy with your art or design work?
 I am a tutor and it’s common for people learning to think variations of this.
 Knowing who your audience is, is important but not essential for making art and design you believe in.
 Being creative is a confluence of your experience and interests.
 That’s why this story is about discovering your own creativity.
 Not someone else’s but your own innate ability to connect to the soul of the universe.
 When you are out in nature you can’t help but marvel at the abundance of creativity.
 Have you ever asked yourself how does nature keep doing it, time and time again.
 Replicating itself with mathematical precision and uninhibited variety.

-After mentoring artists and designers for 18 years, I have worked with individuals from different backgrounds and countries and have learned through this, how to help people find their creativity and this is my first lesson.
+I have mentored artists and designers for 18 years, and have been lucky to work with individuals from different backgrounds and countries.
+Through this have learned how to help people find their creativity and this is my first lesson.

 IT HAS 3 IDEAS FOR MAKING GREAT ART AND DESIGN